trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > Securing a server goes far beyond not showing what's running but I think less is more is better.

   > When NGINX is used to proxy requests to an upstream server (such as a PHP-FPM instance), it can be beneficial to hide certain headers sent in the upstream response (e.g. the version of PHP running).

 ###### Example